buttheadbob/MDK-SE/api/Sandbox.ModAPI.Ingame.IMyCameraBlock.Raycast.md

 public MyDetectedEntityInfo Raycast(double distance, float pitch, float yaw)
 ```

 Does a raycast in the direction the camera is facing.
-Pitch and Yaw are in degrees.
-Will return an empty struct if distance or angle are out of bounds.

 ### Returns

 [MyDetectedEntityInfo](Sandbox.ModAPI.Ingame.MyDetectedEntityInfo)

+Empty if distance or angle are out of bounds.

 ### Parameters